Cost-aware Generalized $\alpha$-investing for Multiple Hypothesis Testing: DISCUSSION

 \section{DISCUSSION}

-We have introduced an \gls{ero} generalized $\alpha$-investing procedure that has a self contained decision rule.
+We have introduced an ERO generalized $\alpha$-investing procedure that has a self contained decision rule.
 This rule removes the need for a user-specified allocation scheme and optimally selects the sample size for each test.
 We have shown empirical results in support of the benefits of optimizing these testing parameters rather than being left to user choice.
-An experiment with gene expression data shows that we can conduct more tests than with previous methods.
-The negative societal impact and ethical concerns of this work are limited, as this work proposes a method to control for multiple testing.

-There are some limitations of the current work.
-First, the cost-aware \gls{ero} method may be sensitive to misspecification in $q_j$.
-Simulations with an increasing distance between the true $q_j$ and that used by the cost-aware \gls{ero} method show that cost-aware \gls{ero} performance degrades for misspecified values of $q_j$ (Appendix~\ref{sec:uncertainty-q}), however, mFDR control is not affected.
-Specification of $q_j$ should reflect the belief that an individual hypothesis belongs to the null hypothesis, and such granular information is not always available.
-We have demonstrated potential methods to estimate such quantities in real data simulations.
-It is also possible to set $q_j$ to be a more coarse belief of the distribution of hypotheses.
-For example, if it is believed that hypotheses are generated with a spike and slab distribution, it is reasonable to set $q_j$ to the probability mass of the spike.
-Such information is already captured in the relative spending scheme of \gls{ero} and the $\gamma$ vector in LORD.

-Second, the finite horizon method requires many known values $q_j$.
-In a streaming situation this information may not be available.
-This may be alleviated by dynamically adjusting the size of the horizon as hypotheses arrive.
-However, we acknowledge that this presents a further complication in the implementation of our method, and opens the question of optimizing the size of the horizon, which is beyond the scope of the current work.
+The cost-aware ERO methods does require the specification of the prior for the null, $q_j$.
+We have shown that the number of tests and true rejections is not sensitive to variability in $q_j$, but is sensitive to bias in $q_j$ - for example, if the investigator is systematically optimistic.
+For future work, it would be useful to investigate online learning methods for estimating $q_j$ and robust optimization formulations of the cost-aware ERO decision rule to reduce this sensitivity.